If you have a sweet tooth and you love honey, you may be wondering why honey tastes so good and what makes honey taste sweet?

 In other words, whilst honey contains a number of sugars which have the potential to taste sweet, experiencing the sweetness of honey relies on the taste buds of the individual to be able to detect that sweetness.

 Sweetness is detected by groups of between 50 and 150 protein-based receptor cells in the taste buds.
 A network of taste nerves is interwoven among the taste cells.

 These taste nerves are stimulated by the binding of the chemicals found in sweet foods such as honey, to the taste receptors, resulting in the transmitting of a message we describe as 'sweet tasting' to the brain.

 Not all animals can detect sweet tastes - cats for example cannot taste sugars, so they are unlikely to appreciate the sweetness of honey.

 I still like to use sucrose (table sugar) for the bulk of my baking, but to my taste buds, honey offers a deeper flavor.
-The unique aromas of honey (particularly in speciality honeys) add to the overall experience of eating it, but given that honey comprises mainly sugars, what is it that makes honey so delightful?
+But given that honey comprises mainly sugars, what is it that makes honey so delightful?

-Quite simply, the delicate aromatic properties of honey (thanks to the bees and the individual fragrant nectar offerings of the flowers) are one of the key reasons why honey tastes so good.
+Quite simply, the delicate aromatic properties of honey (thanks to the bees and the individual fragrant nectar offerings of the flowers, such as those found in herbs) are one of the key reasons why honey tastes so good.

 Then again, it should also be mentioned that taste is a personal experience for each individual, which brings me to my next point.